-This took more than a year in the making, and the code was rebased a number of time leading to commit authorship that may have been lost in the final Pull-Request.
-Huge thanks to many people for contribution, discussion, code, documentation, use-case: dalejung, danielballan, ellisonbg, fperez, gnestor, minrk, njsmith, pganssle, tacaswell, takluyver , vidartf ...
+This release took more than a year in the making.
+The code was rebased a number of times; leading to commit authorship that may have been lost in the final Pull-Request.
+Huge thanks to many people for contribution, discussion, code, documentation, use-cases: dalejung, danielballan, ellisonbg, fperez, gnestor, minrk, njsmith, pganssle, tacaswell, takluyver, vidartf...
 And many others.